FarronF/limerick-council-meetings/meetings/2023/12/14-Joint Policing Sub-Committee Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Joint Policing Sub-Committee Meeting of the Municipal District of Cappamore-Kilmallock - 21st September 2023.md

 Speed in Bruff, Bruree, Kilmallock and Elton was highlighted by the Elected Members.
 The

-speed limit review was welcomed, as were the Taoiseach’s comments regarding road safety.--- 3
+speed limit review was welcomed, as were the Taoiseach’s comments regarding road safety.
+---
+3

 **Domestic Abuse**